edekeijzer/osrm_travel_time/info.md

     destination_entity_id: zone.home
 ```

+**Please note that the profile name does not change the routing parameters.** This is done when rendering the OSRM data.
+For multiple transport modes, you will need multiple server instances.
+The profile name can then be used by a proxy to determine which instance to forward traffic to.
+This (currently) exceeds the scope of my documentation.

 ## Configuration options
 Key | Type | Required | Description
 -- | -- | -- | --